 No visitor to the Mother City should miss out on its beautiful historic buildings, museums and diverse history.
-See everything the Cape Town inner city has to offer with our Historic City free walking tour.
+See everything Cape Town has to offer with our walking tours:

 The Historic City Walk departs daily at 10.30am, 12pm, 1.30pm, 3pm and 4pm from our Long Street ticket office (stop 5).
 As you explore the city in the 90-minute tour, your guide will highlight buildings and places of relevance and history along the route.
 Look out for the tour guide in their red uniforms with their red umbrellas to join the City Sightseeing Free Walking Tours.
 We recommend that guests first enjoy the full tour and soak up the history and stories from the guide and thereafter return to visit the museums and attractions on the route.